KK4ito/happyflowers/rpi/README.md

 - Run `cabal sandbox init`.
 - Run `cabal install --extra-lib-dirs=/usr/local/lib/ --extra-include-dirs=/usr/local/include/`.
 The two flags are required for installing `HPi`.

+Depdendencies are locked using `cabal freeze`.
+The locked versions are noted in the `cabal.config` file.

 ## Setting Up SQLite

 - Create the database.
 Navigate to the `rpi` folder and run `sqlite3 happyflowers.db`.